pingcap/tidb/docs/design/2022-03-25-non-transactional-dml.md

 Users need to do a bulk delete or update using a single statement, while currently TiDB cannot satisfy the requirement because of the performance issue, transaction size limit, and compatibility issues with tools.

 A new syntax is proposed to work around the problem.
-A non-transactional DML contains a DML and information that are used to "split" the statement, thus it is equivalent to a sequence of DMLs which is not transactional since it does not provide atomicity and probably isolation.
+A non-transactional DML contains a DML and information that are used to "split" the statement, thus it is equivalent to a sequence of DMLs are not transactional since it does not provide atomicity and probably isolation.

 Different from the deprecated batch-DML, a non-transactional DML splits SQLs so every split SQL is a normal statement and does not risk data-index consistency.